curtwarfield/anonymousFTP/README.md

 # anonymousFTP
-An automated script to install and configure an anonymous FTP server using vsftpd.
+A vsftpd installer to install and configure an anonymous FTP server for Fedora, CentOS, and Red Hat Enterprise Linux.

-Requires Red Hat or clones such as CentOS or Fedora.